How to evaluate TTS models for realtime conversational AI

 Most teams evaluate text-to-speech models incorrectly.
 The common approach is to listen to a few samples, pick the one that sounds best, and move on.
 But what sounds good to your team is often very different from what sounds good to your customers.

-If you're building realtime voice applications, whether that's a health coach, a sales agent, or customer support, choosing the right TTS model requires a more systematic approach.
+If you're building realtime voice applications, whether that is a health coach, a sales agent, or customer support, choosing the right TTS model requires a more systematic approach.

 Quality isn't universal.
 What makes a voice good for an audiobook is completely different from what works for a realtime fitness app.